camilasandovals/DevCon2024/README.md

 The price shouldn't be the most updated, just give an estimate from stores like Walmart, Publix, Whole Foods, etc.
 Return the food and the price in the format of a string separated with an equal sign, like this: Oldfashioned Oatmeal=3.99 If it's not food or you can't identify the price just return 'unknown' for both price and food.
+If there are 2 or more food items in the image, return only one of them.
 """
 ```